manel-castro/store-npm/README.md

 deleteCallback({ id })
 ```

-You need to provide a uniqueId parameter for store management.
+You need to provide a id parameter for store management.

 All the library includes type declarations, but functions are self-explanatory for plain JS.